davejacobs/mint/README.md

 I. Use cases
 ------------

 1. Jake has text files formatted as Markdown-style text.
 He has traditionally published these as blog entries, which works well because his webserver takes care of processing the Markdown, generating HTML, and styling it with his static CSS.
 Jake has no way of visualizing his documents without a webserver running.
 He likes the convenience of centralized CSS styles that he can update once and cascade everywhere.
 He does not like depending on a webserver for static pages, i.e., his local documents.
 Jake wants a document management system where source files are written in Markdown but are "printed" into HTML and styled with centralized sheets he creates himself.
 In some cases, he merely wants to tweak the typography settings of a solid existing style.
+Above all, he wants simplicity: he does not want to have to put his documents into a certain structure in order for them to be rendered.
+And he wants default styles so that he doesn't have to create them on his own.

 2. Donna has traditionally used a WYSIWYG word processor to create, edit, version, and present ideas in her personal and school life (not work).
 She wants her documents to exist forever without breaking standards: she wants them to be completely future-proof.
 Therefore, she wants to migrate away from her proprietary word processor.
 (Even non-proprietary word processors are really too heavyweight for her text-centered documents.)
 She wants a migration tool to make the initial conversion.
 Interoperability with other people is not required.
-As long as she can view and print formatted documents, keeping source files as plaintext, she is happy.
+As long as she can view and print formatted documents, keeping source files as plain text, she is happy.

 3. Marina wants to convert all her proprietary processed documents to Markdown for future compatibility, but wants to share these documents with friends at work.
 Interoperability is important here.
 The friends should be able to easily view *and* edit *and* annotate all documents.
 Marina will be happiest if she has a simple GUI that can export documents to an open-source document format that's interoperable with word processors.

 II.
 The Mint library
 --------------------

 This section discusses the Mint library API.
-This library encapsulates the idea of a styled document, which is composed of a stylesheet, a layout, and content.
+This library encapsulates the idea of a styled document, which is composed of a stylesheet, a layout and content.
 Mint makes combining those seemless.
 See **The `mint` command** for more information on an easy-to-use binary.

 ### A basic Mint document ###